Playground: Inclusive playgrounds

 Some children with disabilities or developmental differences do not interact with playgrounds in the same way as typical children.
 A playground designed without considering these children's needs may not be accessible or interesting to them.

 Most efforts at inclusive playgrounds have been aimed at accommodating wheelchair users.
 For example, rubber paths and ramps replace sand pits and steps, and some features are placed at ground level.
 Efforts to accommodate children on the autism spectrum, who may find playgrounds overstimulating or who may have difficulty interacting with other children, have been less common.

 Natural playgrounds

-"Natural playgrounds" are play environments that blend natural materials, features, and indigenous vegetation with creative landforms to create purposely complex interplays of natural, environmental objects in ways that challenge and fascinate children and teach them about the wonders and intricacies of the natural world while they play within it.
+"Natural playgrounds" are play environments that blend natural materials, features, and indigenous vegetation with creative land forms to create purposely complex interplays of natural, environmental objects in ways that challenge and fascinate children and teach them about the wonders and intricacies of the natural world while they play within it.

 Play components may include earth shapes (sculptures), environmental art, indigenous vegetation (trees, shrubs, grasses, flowers, lichens, mosses), boulders or other rock structures, dirt and sand, natural fences (stone, willow, wooden), textured pathways, and natural water features.

 Themed and educational playgrounds

 Some playgrounds have specific purposes.
 A traffic park teaches children how to navigate streets safely.
 An adventure playground encourages open-ended play, sometimes involving potentially dangerous objects such as fire or hand tools.
-An obstacle course or ropes course is designed to focus participants' attention on accomplishing a pre-determined challenging physical task.
+An obstacle course or ropes course is designed to focus participants' attention on accomplishing a predetermined challenging physical task.
 A trampoline park provides trampolines.